 COURSE FORMAT & MEETING TIME:

 This course will be presented as an online, synchronous class.
-You are required to meet with the group for supervision via Dr. Name WebEx on Wednesdays at 5PM until 7:30PM and as scheduled for individual supervision.
+You are required to meet with the group for supervision via Dr. Kurian WebEx on Wednesdays at 5PM until 7:30PM and as scheduled for individual supervision.
 Please arrive to the meetings early.
 Late admission may not be permitted and may result in being counted absent for that week’s meeting.
 Course documents will be housed in Canvas.
 Please check Canvas for course information.
 Individual meetings in addition to the scheduled group meetings will be scheduled as needed at the request of the instructor or at student request.

 This is a web-based course.
 All interactions are scheduled online.
 The supervision group meets via WebEX or Zoom.
 You will be required to log on to the Canvas system in order to complete assignments during the semester (e.g., submit assignments, obtain handouts).